Hithaishikn123/Hithaishiknbpc/README.md

     return 0;
 }

-//c program to print the message hello if the number divisible by 2 and print the message world if the number divisible by 3,print the message hello world if the number is divisible by both 2 and 3
+//9 c program to print the message hello if the number divisible by 2 and print the message world if the number divisible by 3,print the message hello world if the number is divisible by both 2 and 3
 #include <stdio.h>

 int main() {